 Lyme disease is a common tick-borne illness.
 Typical symptoms include fever, headache, fatigue, and a characteristic skin rash called erythema migrans.
 If left untreated, infection can spread to joints, the heart, and the nervous system.

 Being overweight or obese means that a person has too much body fat that may affect their health.
 Being overweight or obese increases the risk of developing high blood pressure, type 2 diabetes, stroke, heart disease and several types of cancers.

 Oral health is an essential part of a person’s overall health.
 Poor oral health can lead to pain and discomfort, infections, and can hinder the ability to speak, eat, learn, and work.

 Sexually transmitted diseases (STDs) are a group of infections that are predominately transmitted by sexual intercourse.
-Some STDs are reportable to the Iowa Department of Public Health, such as chlamydia and gonorrhea.
+Some STDs are reportable to the Iowa Department of Health and Human Services, such as chlamydia and gonorrhea.

 Substance use disorders represent clinically significant impairment caused by recurrent alcohol and drug use.

 Tobacco use is still the single greatest preventable cause of death and disease in Iowa.